SauravSJK/SecuriteAI/README.md

 ---

-## 🧠 Engineering Architecture
+## 🧠 Engineering & Model Architecture

+### 1. LSTM-Autoencoder Architecture
+The core "brain" of the system is an Unsupervised Neural Network designed for sequence modeling:
+* **Encoder:** Compresses a sequence of 20 log entries into a low-dimensional "latent space" representation.
+* **Decoder:** Attempts to reconstruct the original 20-log sequence from the compressed latent vector.
+* **Anomaly Logic:** During training, the model learns the patterns of "normal" logs.
+When an attack occurs, the reconstruction error (MSE) spikes because the decoder cannot accurately recreate the unfamiliar patterns.

+### 2. Feature Engineering Pipeline
+Raw logs are transformed into a 9-dimensional numerical tensor:
+* **Cyclical Encoding:** Time components (Hour, Minute, Second) and Date components are transformed into $Sin$ and $Cos$ pairs to preserve temporal continuity (e.g., 23:59 being close to 00:01).
+* **Normalization:** Event IDs and numerical features are scaled using Min-Max scaling based exclusively on normal training data distributions.

-### 1. Modular Directory Structure
+### 3. Modular System Design
-The project is organized into a modular hierarchy to separate concerns between core logic, infrastructure, and model artifacts:
+The project is organized to separate concerns between core logic, infrastructure, and model artifacts:
-* **`src/`**: Contains core model architectures and feature engineering pipelines.
+* **`src/`**: Core model architectures (`models/`), log cleaning (`processing/`), and synthetic data generation (`utils/`).
-* **`api/`**: Houses the FastAPI inference layer and request validation schemas.
+* **`api/`**: FastAPI inference layer with strict Pydantic validation for log batches.
-* **`deployments/`**: Contains Docker and Nginx configurations for orchestration.
+* **`deployments/`**: Orchestration logic including `Dockerfile`, `docker-compose.yml`, and `nginx.conf`.
-* **`artifacts/`**: Secure storage for trained weights and normalization parameters.
+* **`artifacts/`**: Storage for `weights/` (.pth) and `parameters/` (.npy).

-* **`experiments/`**: Contains scripts for model training, testing, and performance visualization.
+---

-### 2. Horizontal Scaling & Load Balancing
+## 🌐 Scaling & Load Balancing

+### 1. Horizontal Scaling
-The system utilizes an **Nginx Load Balancer** to distribute high-volume log traffic across a fleet of identical SecuriteAI inference containers:
+The system utilize an **Nginx Load Balancer** to distribute high-volume log traffic across a fleet of identical SecuriteAI inference containers:
-* **Strategy:** Implements a Round Robin distribution for optimal resource utilization across the cluster.
+* **Strategy:** Implements a Round Robin distribution for optimal resource utilization.
-* **Redundancy:** Configured with multiple replicas to ensure high availability and high-throughput processing.
+* **Redundancy:** Configured with three replicas by default to ensure high availability.

-### 3. Vectorized Batch Inference
+### 2. Vectorized Batch Inference
-The API is optimized for enterprise log volume by supporting **Log Batching**.
-This allows the system to utilize parallel processing power, analyzing multiple 20-log sequences in a single mathematical pass.
+The API is optimized for enterprise volume by supporting **Log Batching**.
+It processes multiple 20-log sequences in a single mathematical pass, significantly reducing overhead per prediction.

+### 3. Memory-Resident Caching
+To minimize latency, model weights and baseline statistics are cached in RAM via the FastAPI `lifespan` manager, eliminating slow disk I/O during active inference.

 ---